NoahLett/beer-base/README.md

 ## Why I Built This

-As a beer-enjoyer and occassional homebrewer, I wanted to create an application that allows for easy access to beer brewing recipes and an environment for individual to post the batches their proud of.
+As a beer-enjoyer and occassional homebrewer, I wanted to create an application that allows for easy access to beer brewing recipes and an environment for individuals to post the batches they're proud of.

 ## Technologies Used